 11. Shop for weddings at Christmas.

 Even if your big day is a year away, holidays are a great time to get a deal on bridal gowns and bridesmaids' dresses.
-"This is the slowest time of the year for bridal apparel shops," says Fields, who also co-authored "Bridal Bargains: Secrets to Throwing a Fantastic Wedding on a Realistic Budget."
+"This is the slowest time of the year for bridal apparel shops," says Denise Fields, co-author of "Bridal Bargains: Secrets to Throwing a Fantastic Wedding on a Realistic Budget."
 "No one goes shopping for wedding dresses in November or December."

 12. Get married during the holidays.